Office project training program. Microsoft Project Online Training

 3 PLANNING TECHNIQUE

-4 DRAFTING A PLAN AND BUDGET.
-STANDARD PLANNING METHODS.
+4 PLAN AND BUDGET DEVELOPMENT.
+TYPICAL PLANNING METHODS.
 BUDGET AND MATERIAL RESOURCES

 4.2 List of stages